geoffrey-young/RecommendationEngine/README.md

    * Normalizing the data to remove extraneous characters (embedded newlines, non-renderable UTF-8 symbols, etc).

+2. An exported PNG [draw.io](https://www.draw.io) diagram representing your pipeline.

-2. A (merged and closed) pull request from your feature branch (`phase_1`) to your master that covers all your code, utilities, notes, and so on.
+3. A (merged and closed) pull request from your feature branch (`phase_1`) to your master that covers all your code, utilities, notes, and so on.

 (*) If you start using this datetime format and stick to UTC now you'll be extremely thankful later on in your career.